I am sick of the blame that is constantly heaped on people with diabetes by media and society.

 It does not matter which publication this piece came from, as there will be more based on the same report.
 There doesn’t seem to be a week that goes by without one media source or another pointing their fingers at us.
 They total up the numbers: the hospital beds we are taking up, the nurses and doctors needed to attend to us and the prescriptions they must dole out to keep us alive.

-Unfairly these figures are often based on the larger impact of type 2 diabetes upon NHS resources, and new stories will more often than not fail to distinguish the difference between type 1 and type 2 diabetes until at least the leading paragraph or two.
+Unfairly these figures are often based on the larger impact of type 2 diabetes upon NHS resources, and new stories will more often than not fail to distinguish the difference between type 1 and type 2 diabetes until after at least the leading paragraph or two.
 This is ignorant and misleading.

 The fact is that type 1 diabetes is NEVER caused by lifestyle factors, and a significant percentage of type 2 cases present without any such evidence either.
 In turn, even if some type 2 diabetics do contribute to the onset of their diagnoses this is rarely with intentional fault.
 For example, being overweight or obese can be a cause of BED or overeating.
 Yes, a certain amount of responsibility has to be acknowledged but it is simply not as simple as having control or complete lack of.
 Mental illness can make you feel overwhelmingly powerless.